5argon/arkham-starter/sveltekit/src/lib/md/list.md

 This tool make the card name part correctly colored, linked, and have XP pips.
 It will also exports a text such as `TYPEHERE`, because usually you want to say something about each card and it can be difficult to find where to type in the sea of HTML tags.

+## Importing a deck

+You can paste ArkhamDB's deck URL into the box.
+Other than grabbing the deck ID number from the URL, it also detects a kind of deck from the URL :

+- If it has `/decklist/view` or `/decklist/edit` : It requests a deck from published deck API of ArkhamDB.
+- If it has `/deck/view` or `/deck/edit` : It requests a deck from personal deck API of ArkhamDB, which **would fail if** that user hadn't check the "make public" option in your user settings.
+Also if you are currently editing the deck and have changes in the card list, save it first before importing.

+You can also type just the deck's ID number, but it always assume it is a personal-but-public deck.
+To type just deck's ID and you want it to meant published deck, prefix `p:` in front of ID.

 ## Options

 Regardless of styles, you can control some other options that would applies to all styles, such as making the card's name bold.